ch-wells/School_District_Analysis/README.md

 #### District summary with THS 9th graders
 ![](Resources/DistrictSummary_wTHS.png)

-#### District summary without THS without THS 9th graders
+#### District summary without THS 9th graders
 ![](Resources/DistrictSummary_woTHS.png)

 ### How is the school summary affected?
 Similarly, THS's statistics were also affected.

+* Average Math Score went from 83.4 to 83.3
+* Average Reading Score went from 83.8 to 83.9
+* % Passing Math went from from 93.3 to 93.2
+* % Passing Reading went from 97.3 to 97.0
+* % Passing Overall went from 90.9 to 90.6

 #### School summary with THS 9th graders
 ![](Resources/school_summary_with_THS9.png)